slayingMoon/cafe-management-app/README.md

-<h1 align="center">Cafe Management System</h1>
+<h1>Cafe Management System</h1>
-<p align="center">Cafe Management System is an app for creating and processing customer orders and managing employees.
+<p>Cafe Management System is an app for creating and processing customer orders and managing employees.
 It's purpose is to be used internally
 by the cafe's employees.</p>

 <h2>Built using:</h2>